AI4STEM-Education-Center/Hybrid-Neural-Network/README.md

 More than 1000 students from grades 6-8 participated in this study.

 #### Assessment Item and Human Scoring
-One assessment task was selected from the Next Generation Science Assessment, focusing on the application of chemistry ideas in real-world situations.
+One assessment task was selected from the Next Generation Science Assessment, focusing on applying chemistry ideas in real-world situations.
 A scoring rubric containing five response perspectives was developed, associated with each scoring aspect based on the dimensions of science learning.

 #### Multi-Perspective HNN for Automatic Scoring
 The HNN involves BERT for word embeddings, a Bi-LSTM layer for sequential processing, and an attention mechanism for weighting the importance of different input parts.